 - have access to different microsites with exclusive products available for dealers only.

-Previously the company should involve third parties to develop microsites - brand sites for official dealers.
-Now, marketing specialists, without wasting time and money, can add microsites from the admin panel by simply adding a brand color and font, logo, and choosing the font’s color.
+Previously, the company had to involve third parties to develop microsites - brand sites for official dealers.
+Now, marketing specialists, without wasting time and money, could add microsites from the admin panel by simply adding a brand color and font, logo, and choosing the font’s color.
 We customized it so that the car brand color matches the color of the main interaction elements on the website and the universal color for secondary elements.

 - Integration with the ERP system should be at the beginning of the project because of the multiple technical issues it involves.

 - To better understand how to categorize products for e-commerce websites, we should use card-sorting with user surveys.